Do Go On - 163 - WW2 Badass Audie Murphy

 who are these people asking these questions?

-Who was asking, what this his grandson or something?
+Who was asking, was it his grandson or something?

 Why'd you do it?